 While protein is super important, you can’t forget about fat— or overall calorie intake, for that matter!
 And no, contrary to popular belief, fat won’t make you “fatter” rather than more muscular.

 Plenty of healthy, plant-based fats will be essential for keeping up your gains because they’re much higher in calories than either protein or carbs.

 That said, what are the best fats to eat?
-Here are some of the best plant-based sources, ranked by their high-fat amounts.
+Some of the best plant-based sources are ranked by their high-fat amounts.

 - Nuts (walnuts, macadamia, etc.)